 There is tremendous misinformation in the market place about weighted baseball training and I certainly don’t want to create a social media frenzy.
 This article isn’t about the pros and cons of weighted ball programs.
 However, there are many weighted ball programs out there with no regard for the anatomical side of things.
 This article is about the importance and reasons why you should include and implement a monitored strength and conditioning program alongside a weighted ball program.
 Continue reading “Weighted Baseballs and Strength Training… You Can’t Have One Without the Other”

-In the pitching world the word “velocity” has become how most pitchers are initially judged.
+In the pitching world the word velocity has become how most pitchers are initially judged.
 Unfortunately, there is no single thing I could tell you to do to increase velocity as every pitcher is different.
-What may work for one athlete may not work for another.
-Every athlete is built differently and trying to get there from a different starting point.
-This leaves no single way to map out a game plan.
+What may work for one pitcher may not work for another.
+Every pitcher is built differently and trying to get there from a different starting point.
+This leaves no single way to map out a game plan to increase your.
 However, in this blog I would like to touch briefly on 10 different topics on how to increase pitching velocity in the weight room.

 When you get past the on-ramp stage of a combined baseball strength training and throwing program and get into the more high intensity throwing portion, you need to keep a few things in mind.
 For the few guys that still need to gain muscle/weight, we’ll handle them a bit differently in the weight room but that’s for another blog.
 For most of our guys that have packed on muscle, this means that weight room work from a volume and intensity perspective can and should be scaled down.
 Continue reading “Baseball Strength Training When Throwing Ramps Up…”